 Funding that is routed through the appropriate University channels (such as the Office of Sponsored Programs) does not need to be reported.
 All payments you receive directly from an outside entity must be disclosed if they appear to be related to your institutional responsibilities.

 What is the disclosure process?

-Complete an Interest and Outside Activity Reporting Form (IOARF) prior to engaging in research.
+Complete a COI/COC Disclosure via NuRamp prior to engaging in research or any outside activities.
 Disclose all interests and outside activities related to your institutional responsibilities at least annually.

-Login to NUgrant using your UNL Blackboard credentials.
-On the homepage, click on [add new] under the heading Interest and Activity Management to start a new form.
+Login to NuRamp using your UNL credentials.
+On the homepage, click on COI/COC DIsclosure and then click [add disclosure] to start a new form.